 Participation in the ELI Professional Development Program comprising classroom observations and mentoring

-Attendance of special ceremonies and events conducted by the university, including entrance exams, the Entrance Ceremony, the Graduation Ceremony, and Open Campus Day
+Attendance of special ceremonies and events conducted by the university, including entrance exams, Open Campus Day, and the Entrance and Graduation Ceremonies

-Cooperating with the University’s Public Relations division in promoting the university to high school students and other interested parties (PR activities ordinarily involve additional financial compensation.)
+Cooperating with the University’s Public Relations division in promoting the university to high school students and other interested parties.
+Duties may also include occasional demonstration lessons at high schools (such activities may involve additional financial compensation).
+Please understand that changes to PR events may be inevitable due to the Coronavirus.

 APPLICATION AND SELECTION PROCEDURES

 To apply, please click on the link below.
-Please complete and submit the lecturer application form online through the following Google Form:
+Please complete and submit the lecturer application form online through the following Google Form (Only online applications will be accepted):

-The deadline for receipt of applications is July 31st, 2018.
-Any applications submitted after this date will not be considered.
+The deadline for receipt of applications is September 20th, 2020.
+Any applications submitted after this date will not be considered

 Interviews will be scheduled for late September onwards.